Copyright 1994 - 2018 Bill's Bible Basics

 James 1:8, KJV

-Indecision, being on the fence, is one of the hardest places at which a person can be.
-The only way to avoid straying off of The Path, or to keep from getting hung up on the fence, is to keep our eyes on the goal.
+Spiritually unstable is indeed what we are once we begin to listen to Satan's lies.
+Indecision, and being on the fence, not knowing for sure what we believe, is one of the hardest places in which a person can find himself.
+The only way to avoid straying from the Path, or to keep from getting hung up on the fence, is to keep our eyes on the goal.
 In other words, we need to be single-minded and not double-minded.
-We need to keep our eyes on Jesus and not be led astray by the things of the world:
+We need to keep our eyes on Jesus, and not be led astray by the things of the world, or by Satan's lies and doubts.
+Consider the following group of verses:

 "Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God."